JoaoGadelha/BackendPractice/README.md

 ## Preparing a new project with Express deployable on Netlify
 These steps are extracted from [this video tutorial](https://www.youtube.com/watch?v=hQAu0YEIF0g&ab_channel=OhSeeMedia) on youtube and lead to the creation of a new project with Express for deployment on Netlify.
-1. Create a new package.js file
+1. Create a new package.js file by typing in the terminal the following code

 `npm init -y`